duckduckgo/duckduckhack-docs/submitting/submitting-overview.md

 	> Make sure to paste your Instant Answer page URL in your description to automatically link the two.

+*Submitting a pull request is just the beginning.
+Learn about [keeping your IA awesome](http://docs.duckduckhack.com/maintaining/guidelines.html).*

 We're excited to meet you and support you along the way - and it's never too early to say hello.
 Join us on [Slack](mailto:QuackSlack@duckduckgo.com?subject=AddMe) or [email](mailto:open@duckduckgo.com).

-*The opportunities to contribute don't stop here.
-Learn about [keeping your IA awesome](http://docs.duckduckhack.com/submitting/long-term.html).*

 ## Feedback and Support